-4.2.2.4 Discontinuous Reception - DRX
+4.4.2.4 Discontinuous Reception (DRX)

-DRX allows the MS to effectively "switch off" during times when reception is deemed unnecessary.
+DRX allows the MS to effectively "Switch Off" during times when reception is deemed unnecessary.

-By monitoring the Broadcast Control Channel (BCCH), the Frequency Correction Control Channel (FCCH) the MS is aware of the frame Number and repetition format for Frame Synchronization it can therefore, after initially locking on to a BCCH, determine when the next relevant information is to be transmitted.
-This allows the MS 'go to sleep' and listenin only when necessary, with the effective saving in power usage.
-DRX may only be used when a MS is not in a call.
+By monitoring the Broadcast Control Channel (BCCH), the Frequency Correction Control Channel (FCCH), the MS is aware of the frame Number and repetition format for Frame Synchronization it can therefore, after initially locking on to a BCCH, determine when the next relevant information is to be transmitted.
+This allows the MS 'Go To Sleep' and listenin only when necessary, with the effective saving in power usage.
+DRX may only be used when an MS is not in a call.

 When DRX is employed, the MS using information broadcast on the BCCH determines its paging group.
-The paging group may appear once during a control channel multi-frame, or may only be scheduled to appear once over several multi-frames -the rate of repetition is determined by the network provider and it is this information which is broadcast over the BCCH, which allows the MS to determine its paging group [1].
+The paging group may appear once during a control channel multi-frame, or may only be scheduled to appear once over several multi-frames.
+The rate of repetition is determined by the network provider and it is this information which is broadcasted over the BCCH, which allows the MS to determine its paging group [1].

-4.2.3 Multipath Fading
+4.4.3 Multi-path Fading

-Multipath Fading results from a signal traveling from a transmitter to a receiver by a number of routes this is caused by the signal being reflected from objects, or being influenced by atmospheric effects as it passes, for example, through layers of air of varying temperatures and humidity.
+Multi-path Fading results from a signal traveling from a transmitter to a receiver by a number of routes this is caused by the signal being reflected from objects, or being influenced by atmospheric effects as it passes, for example, through layers of air of varying temperatures and humidity.

 Received signals will therefore arrive at different times and not be in phase with each other, they will have experienced time description.
-On arrival at the receiver, the signals combine either constructively destructively, the over all effect being to add together or to cancel each other out, if the latter applies, there may be hardly any usable signal at all.
-The frequency band used GSM transmission means that a 'good' location may be only 15 cm from a "bad" location.
+On arrival at the receiver, the signals combine either constructively or destructively.
+The over all effect is to add together or to cancel each other out.
+If the latter applies, there may be hardly any usable signal at all.
+The frequency band used by GSM transmission means that a 'Good' location may be only 15 cm from a "Bad" location.

 When the receive antenna is moving, the exact phase of each path changes and consequently the combined signal-strength is also continually changing.
 When the antenna is moving rapidly, this loss is recovered by inter leaving and channel coding.

-When it is slow moving or stationary however, the receiver may be in a "null" (point of minimum signal) for several consecutive frames.
+When it is slow moving or stationary however, the receiver may be in a "Null" (point of minimum signal) for several consecutive frames.

-The diagram opposite shows a few routes by which a pulse of a radio energy might be propagated from a base station to a mobile.
+The diagram shows a few routes by which a pulse of a radio energy might be propagated from a base station to a mobile.

 Each has suffered varying losses in transmission (path attenuation), hence the variety of amplitudes.
 A typical urban profile would cause dispersion of up to 5 microseconds, whereas, a hilly terrain would cause dispersion up to 20 microseconds.

-GSM offers five techniques which combat multipath fading effects:
+GSM offers five techniques which combat multi-path fading effects:

-- Equalization.
+- 1. Equalization.

-- Diversity.
+- 2. Diversity.

-- Frequency Hopping.
+- 3. Frequency Hopping.

-- Interleaving.
+- 4. Interleaving.

-- Channel coding.
+- 5. Channel coding.